Things To Do

 Between September 2014 and mid-June 2015 there are no scheduled visitor programs.
 Films are shown upon request.

 Another interpretive programs offered is Pioneer Square Historic District First Thursdays are two of these types of program whose subject changes monthly.
 Please consult the schedule of events for upcoming programs and details.

 Programs for organized educational groups are offered September through mid-June.
-Advanced reservations are required and as of late-April 2014 very few openings exist for May and June 2014.
+Advanced reservations for next year's dates (Sept 204 - June 2015) reservations will begin to be taken August 15, 2014.
 To make a reservation or for more information on the park's educational programs, call 206-220-4240.

 Did You Know?